FOX NEWS FIRST: 'Monster' Florence could bring historic flooding; McConnell warns GOP faces midterm 'knife fight'

 Tesla is 'no longer investable' due to Elon Musk's antics, firm says.

-TV ratings company Nielson to explore sale.
+TV ratings company Nielsen to explore sale.

 Home prices rising fastest in these states.